-How listening to others helped piece together solutions to future challenges
+How listening to others helped create solutions for future challenges

 Paul Gemperle brought a team to TransformTECH primarily to get involved in the conversation around technology.
 He and his teammates found that hearing others' challenges served as a trigger to analyze how they would deal with similar situations